Glossary of Terms

 aether.
 (A vitally important concept in DSSU theory.)

 Essence medium: A synonymous term for aether.
-The non-material,
+It is the nonmaterial,

 non-energy, medium that permeates all space; consists of subquantum